Unchained Melody: Early versions

-Following the movie, there were several charting covers that were released in 1955.
-Bandleader Les Baxter released a choral version (Capitol Records catalog number 3055) which reached number 1 on the US charts and number 10 in the UK.
+Following the movie, several charting covers were released in 1955.
+Bandleader Les Baxter released a choral version (Capitol Records catalog number 3055), which reached number one on the US charts and number 10 in the UK.
 The words "unchain me" are sung repeatedly at the beginning and the lyrics are sung by a choir.
-Billboard ranked this version as the No. 5 song of 1955.
-Al Hibbler followed close behind with a vocal version (Decca Records catalog number 29441), that reached number 3 on the Billboard charts and number 2 in the UK chart listings.
-Jimmy Young's release (on Decca Records UK catalog number F10502) stayed at number 1 on the British charts for 3 weeks and remained on the UK charts for 19 weeks.
+Billboard ranked this version as the number-five song of 1955.
+Al Hibbler followed close behind with a vocal version (Decca Records catalog number 29441), that reached number three on the Billboard charts and number two in the UK chart listings.
+Jimmy Young's release (on Decca Records UK catalog number F10502) stayed at number one on the British charts for three weeks and remained on the UK charts for 19 weeks.
 Young re-recorded the song in early 1964 and it hit number 43 in the UK.
-Two weeks after Young's version entered the top 10 of the British charts in June 1955, Liberace scored a number 20 hit (Philips PB 430).
-Roy Hamilton's version (Epic Records catalog number 9102) reached number 1 on the R&B Best Sellers list and number 6 on the pop chart.
+Two weeks after Young's version entered the top 10 of the British charts in June 1955, Liberace scored a number-20 hit (Philips PB 430).
+Roy Hamilton's version (Epic Records catalog number 9102) reached number one on the R&B Best Sellers list and number six on the pop chart.
 June Valli recorded the song on March 15, 1955 (RCA Victor Records as catalog number 20-6078) with the flip side "Tomorrow", and took it to number 29 on the Top Pop Records list.
 Harry Belafonte recorded the song, and sang his version at the 1956 Academy Awards after it was nominated for the Academy Award for Best Original Song of 1955.

-While the sheet music business was losing its prominence to sound recordings, a sheet music release of the song peaked at number 1 on its tenth week on the Billboard Best Selling Sheet Music chart on the week ending June 18, 1955.
-It stayed at its peak position for nine weeks until it dropped to number 4 on its twentieth week on the week ending August 27.
+While the sheet-music business was losing its prominence to sound recordings, a sheet music release of the song peaked at number one on its 10th week on the Billboard Best Selling Sheet Music chart on the week ending June 18, 1955.
+It stayed at its peak position for nine weeks until it dropped to number four on its 20th week on the week ending August 27.